 Although he is majoring in finance at the University of Michigan, Gottlieb does not feel obligated to work toward the traditional path followed by finance students.
 This summer, he plans to work in venture capital in Chicago.

-Despite his success in the Bitcoin industry, Gottlieb believes that our banking system will undergo extensive changes in the coming years, which fuel his commitment to the study of finance.
+Despite his success in the Bitcoin industry, Gottlieb believes that our banking system will undergo extensive changes in the coming years, affecting everything from traditional banks to cySEC forex brokers, which fuel his commitment to the study of finance.

 The rise of this digital currency will consequently spur a shift in our global economy and heightened connectivity.
 Just as the internet has brought people of different worlds together, the digitized currency will do the same.